0xchabbi/0xchabbi/README.md

 I'm always looking to learn and contribute to open-source projects.

 # Goals
 While I have experience in Azure and Kubernetes, I'm always looking to expand my knowledge and stay up-to-date with the latest technologies.
-I'm currently working towards gaining more knowledge in Azure Cloud and Kubernetes.
+I'm currently working towards gaining more knowledge in Azure Cloud and Kubernetes and some CNCF Tools

 # Contact
 If you want to get in touch, you can find me on LinkedIn.
 I'm always happy to chat about anything related to software development, Cloud-Architecture, Linux, Azure, or Kubernetes.